glen77777/catchan-wik/Archiver.md

 You can choose file, IndexedDB or both.
 If you want to make an archive, use file.
 If you have enough capacity and you want to do nothing, select IndexedDB.
+####Inter operability
+- Export threads from IndexedDB to file: supported.
+- Extract from Ctrl+S archive: supported.
+- Extract from dollchan's archive: not supported.
+Dollchan tweaks HTMLs so much, the script can't handle this.

 ###How to store
 1. Select resources to be stored.